 Suggestions for Humidity Control

 The ideal humidity in the home is about 35%.
 In the deep cold of winter, the humidity may need to be dropped down as low as 15% temporarily if condensation on windows becomes an issue.
 Once the weather moderates, the humidity levels should be increased to prevent permanent damage to the floors and cabinets.

 Determining the actual humidity level in your home requires a hygrometer.
 A hygrometer reads the humidity levels and can help you determine what adjustments are required to reach the optimal humidity.

-New homes have a naturally higher humidity because the components that were used to build your home are curing – concrete and wood both expel moisture, making it difficult to maintain a 35% humidity level.
-This will pass over time.
-The second year should see humidity levels that are easier to control and by the third or fourth year, much of the window condensation/high humidity levels will be gone if humidity is controlled.
+New homes have a naturally higher humidity because the components that were used to build your home are still curing, making it difficult to maintain a 35% humidity level.
+By the second year, humidity levels are easier to control and by the third or fourth year, much of the window condensation/high humidity levels will be gone.

-Over the short term, there are some tips that may help you to ease the high humidity levels in your home.
-The following tips are from All Weather Windows, with a few extra suggestions as they relate to our homes:
+Over the short term, there are some steps you can take that may help to ease the high humidity levels in your home.
+The following information comes from All Weather Windows, with a few extra suggestions as they relate to our homes:

 - A new home will typically expel 500 to 600 gallons of water in the first year and a half, so it is difficult to reduce condensation during this time.